didikmulyadi/nodejs-api-doc/README.md

 ## Usage 💻

+Here's an example of how to use this package:

 ## nodejs-api-doc with @nest/swagger

-Here's an example of how to use this package:
+Step:

+1. Create a swagger config with `new DocumentBuilder()`
+2. Generate open api document object with `SwaggerModule.createDocument(app, config)`
+3. Setup nodejs-api-doc with `new NodejsApiDoc`
+4. Start nodejs-api-doc with `nodejsApiDoc.start()`

 ```typescript
 // src/main.ts